nubenetes/awesome-kubernetes/docs/terraform.md

 * [thenewstack.io: Terraform on AWS: Multi-Account Setup and Other Advanced Tips](https://thenewstack.io/terraform-on-aws-multi-account-setup-and-other-advanced-tips/)
 * [medium: How to Provision AWS Infrastructure with Terraform? 🌟](https://medium.com/faun/provisioning-aws-infrastructure-with-terraform-6ab885fb3fcb)

+### Terraform and AKS
+- [itnext.io: How We Used Terraform to Create and Manage a HA AKS Kubernetes Cluster in Azure](https://itnext.io/how-we-used-terraform-to-create-and-manage-a-ha-aks-kubernetes-cluster-in-azure-812f64896c08) Learn how to use Terraform to manage a highly-available Azure AKS Kubernetes cluster with Azure AD integration and Calico network policies enabled.

 ## Gruntwork
 - [gruntwork.io](https://gruntwork.io/)
 - [towardsdatascience.com: State of the Art Infrastructure as Code](https://towardsdatascience.com/state-of-the-art-infrastructure-as-code-4fbd59d92462) The newest layer of abstraction by Gruntwork that’ll make your life easier.
 Gruntwork’s Terragrunt is a wrapper over Terraform which concentrates on solving your problems of Terraform state management and configuration.
 It also solves some of the problems around having similar infrastructure deployed in different environments.